TheBus (Honolulu): Buses

+TheHandi-Van

+TheHandi-Van is the paratransit supplement to TheBus which provides shared-ride services to disabled passengers unable to use standard public transportation or fixed route service.
+Registration is required, and each ride must be reserved in advance.
+The fleet includes 207 vehicles which operate during the same days and hours as TheBus.
+TheHandi-Van serves over 3,000 daily riders (with approximately 13,000 eligible total), operates year-round and 24 hours per day, and is the most in-demand paratransit service per capita in the nation.
+Rides are able to be requested from any area located within 3/4 of a mile of any bus route, and are available to disabled visitors along with residents.

 Fares

 Fares can be paid using a HOLO smart card or cash.
-A one-way adult trip costs $3, with a daily fare cap of $7.50.
-A one-way youth fare is $1.50, with one-way disability, senior, and Medicare fares set at $1.25.
+As of July 2022, one-way adult trip costs $3, with a daily fare cap of $7.50.
+A one-way youth fare is $1.50, with one-way disability, senior, low income, and Medicare fares set at $1.25.
 Prior to July 1, 2021, paper passes were also accepted.
+Upon tapping a HOLO card to a reader, passengers receive an unlimited number of free transfers for 2.5 hours, including onto Skyline trains.

+As of August 2023, TheBus is free to all public high school students.

 Advertising

 Prior to the City & County taking over the HRT in 1971, outdoor advertising was allowed on the exterior of the buses.
-However, since the transfer of ownership the advertising has been restricted to the interior of the fleet, even though there was never a restriction or ban on placing ads on the exterior of the buses, a move that the Outdoor Circle (a group that is opposed to outdoor advertising in Hawaii) actively supports.
-On December 4, 2013, Mayor Kirk Caldwell announced a plan to place ads on the outside of the buses again in an effort to generate money to help fund more revenue, restore routes that were cut, prevent fare increases, and improve the system's infrastructure.
-If the deal is approved by the City Council, outdoor advertising on TheBus would be restored, but only restricted to the buses because they are moving vehicles; since state law bans non-moving outdoor advertising, they will not be placed at bus stop locations, transfer stations, benches, or shelters.
-However, the associated bill was deferred, and alternative funding for TheBus was passed by City Council.
+However, since the transfer of ownership the advertising has been restricted to the interior of the fleet, even though there was never a restriction or ban on placing ads on the exterior of the buses, a move that the Outdoor Circle (a group that is opposed to outdoor advertising in Hawaiʻi) actively supports.
+On December 4, 2013, Mayor Kirk Caldwell announced a plan to place ads on the outside of the buses (but not at stops or in shelters, as these would be prohibited locations per a ban on non-moving outdoor advertising in the state) in an effort to generate money to fund more revenue, restore cut routes, prevent fare increases, and improve the system's infrastructure.
+However, the associated bill was deferred, and alternative funding for TheBus was later passed by City Council.
 The Bill failed to pass the required three readings within two years of introduction, and was filed.